NEU-DSG/wwp-public-code-share/docs/setup-xslt.md

 If you need to add/modify any parameters, append your choices to the command, using the format `NAME=VALUE`.

-See the Saxonica documentation for other options. http://www.saxonica.com/documentation/#!using-xsl/commandline
+See the Saxonica documentation for other options: <http://www.saxonica.com/documentation/#!using-xsl/commandline>.

 ## Transforming with eXist-DB

-eXist comes bundled with Saxon HE.
+eXist-DB comes bundled with Saxon HE.
 As long as you have your XSLT and input document loaded into the database, you can run transformations in eXist with a simple XQuery:

     xquery version "1.0";